MarcoCrepaldi-iit/mOISC-dRISC/README.md

 Make sure that *Program/Configure* is flagged and click on the *Start* button.
 You should have now programmed your device, and see the incremental blinking cycle (at different speeds) on the on-board green LED bank, similarly to what is shown in the following image.

+*Note: this animated GIF is only indicative of the behaviour, and you should be able to see a full binary count at different speeds on the green LED bank.*

 ![iotest demo running](./pics/iotest.gif)

 ## Note on command line options